What Are Opiates?

 Forms and Routes of Administration

 Tablet – Some opiates including morphine come in tablet form of varying colors such as red, white, blue and black.
-Thus it is not uncommon to refer to morphine based on its color.
-Some crush the tablet and ingest it for stronger effect.
+Thus it is not uncommon to refer to morphine-based on its color.
+Some crush the tablet and ingest it for a stronger effect.
 Snorting powdered morphine results into an immediate “rush” as the drug goes straight to the user’s brain.

 Solution – Some brands of morphine are in liquid form and given intravenously to patients for a more controlled and effective pain relief therapy.
 Abusers may crush morphine tablets and dissolve them in water or another liquid.
 The dissolved drug is then directly injected to the user’s vein.
 Injecting opiates without medical supervision is dangerous.